 Two committee Democrats said this panel made up of eight Republicans and seven Democrats was clearly leaning in favor of the motion last week to have the hearings, but now is closely divided and possibly inclined against it.

-It's been a full court press at a top Senate Republican aide who asked to speak only on background, as did several others for this story, because of the classified nature of the Intelligence Committee's work.
+It's been a full court press, said a top Senate Republican aide who asked to speak only on background, as did several others for this story, because of the classified nature of the intelligence committee's work.

-Lawmakers cite senators such as Olympia Snow to illustrate the administration's success in cooling congressional zeal for an investigation.
+Lawmakers cite senators such as Olympias Snow to illustrate the administration's success in cooling congressional zeal for an investigation.

 Let me tell you what probably happened here.

-All of these inside the Beltway Republicans probably well, I and it's not probably, I know.
+All of these inside the Beltway Republicans probably, well, it's not probably, I know.

-You know, some of them have been so cowed and so scared by the lie, the contemptible lie that has been this the reporting on this story that it's a domestic spying program, that they probably believed that.
+You know, some of them have been so cowed and so scared by the lie, the contemptible lie that has been this, the reporting on this story, that it's a domestic spying program, that they probably believe that.

-And so the White House goes up, no, no, no, no, here's what the program is.
+And so the White House goes up and says, no, no, no, no, here's what the program is.

 Here's who in Congress we told.